shubhamvermaa/Get-Friends-Status/README.md

 <br />
 Step 7) Fill the HandleName whose submission status you want to monitor and press submit.<br />
 Step 8) Refresh the page, the Status should be visible now.<br />
-Now, when you solve a problem, you will be treated with the information i.e the other user have solve that problem or not.<br />
+Now, when you solve a problem, you will be treated with the information i.e the other user have solved that problem or not.<br />

 <br />
 <br />